TheDrawingCoder-Gamer/aoc-writeups/2024/day20.md

   RaceTrack(start, end, Grid(goodGrid))
 ```

 Before we find the cheats, let's write our pathfind function now.
-I could just pull in my `astar` function,
-but initially I had some special code for limiting the amount searched and returning `None` if that limit was
-exceeded.

 Here's the pathfinding function, and a companion timing function: